iamirmasoud/python_tutorial_material/README.md

-# Materials for my Python tutorials: From basics to Machine Learning, Data Science, and Deep Learning applications.
+# Materials for Python tutorials: From basics to Machine Learning, Data Science, and Deep Learning applications.

-This repo provides a series of Python tutorials from basics to Machine Learning, Data Science, and Deep Learning applications.
+This repo provides a series of Python tutorials (Jupyter Notebooks) from basics to Machine Learning, Data Science, and Deep Learning applications.

 ## Preparing the environment
 **Note**: I have tested codes on __Linux__.
 It can surely be run on Windows and Mac with some little changes.